-Manaksia Coated Metals & Industries Ltd. has been operating its Steel plant in Kutch, Gujrat since 2006, with a production capacity of 120,000 TPA.
+Manaksia Coated Metals & Industries Ltd. has been operating its Steel plant in Kutch, Gujrat since 2006, with a production capacity of 108,000 TPA.
 The manufacturing facility encompasses a Color Coating Line, and a new state-of-the-art Galvanizing Line.
-Further, expansions consisting of setting up a new Cold Rolling Complex towards backward integration as well as a second appliance grade Color Coating Line focusing on capacity enhancement are already under planning.
+In addition, further expansions consisting of setting up a new Cold Rolling Complex towards backward integration as well as a second appliance grade Color Coating Line focusing on capacity enhancement are already under progress.
 Upon completion, the plant's production capacity will have increased to 180,000 TPA.